jamisonhyatt/nfldb/README.md

 Database to hold data for the nflapi.

-More information on the inherited postgres portion of this is here:
+More information on the inherited postgres portion of this is [here](https://github.com/docker-library/docs/tree/master/postgres).

 ## Instructions